dotnet/runtime/docs/design/libraries/LibraryImportGenerator/SpanMarshallers.md

 As part of this design, we would also want to include some in-box marshallers that follow the design laid out in the [Struct Marshalling design doc](./StructMarshalling.md) to support some additional scenarios:

-- A marshaler that marshals an empty span as a non-null pointer.
+- A marshaller that marshals an empty span as a non-null pointer.
   - This marshaller would only support empty spans as it cannot correctly represent non-empty spans of non-blittable types.
-- A marshaler that marshals out a pointer to the native memory as a Span instead of copying the data into a managed array.
+- A marshaller that marshals out a pointer to the native memory as a Span instead of copying the data into a managed array.
   - This marshaller would only support blittable spans by design.
-  - This marshaler will require the user to manually release the memory.
-Since this will be an opt-in marshaler, this scenario is already advanced and that additional requirement should be understandable to users who use this marshaler.
+  - This marshaller will require the user to manually release the memory.
+Since this will be an opt-in marshaller, this scenario is already advanced and that additional requirement should be understandable to users who use this marshaller.
   - Since there is no mechansim to provide a collection length, the question of how to provide the span's length in this case is still unresolved.
 One option would be to always provide a length 1 span and require the user to create a new span with the correct size, but that feels like a bad design.

 ### Pros/Cons of Design 1